 Open a checking account

-Having a place to put his money reduces the likelihood of your teen spending or losing it.
+Having a place to save money reduces the likelihood of your teen spending or losing it.
 It also opens a door to the world of adulthood.
-This is a great time to tell her that as long as the money is in the account, it earns dividends every day.
+This is a great time to remind your teen that as long as the money is in the account, it earns dividends every day.
 So it’s like getting money for nothing.

 Agree where each paycheck goes

-Give your teen the freedom to make choices from options you give him.
-Ask what his goals are and let him choose how to reach them.
-For example, let him choose between helping pay a certain amount toward a used car or, contributing toward the cost of auto insurance and gas to use the family vehicle.
-This will not only make him feel in control of his money, but it will also ease your financial burden.
+Give your teen the freedom to make choices from options you both agree on.
+Ask what their financial goals are and let them choose how to reach them.
+For example, let your teen choose between contributing a certain amount toward a used car, or contributing toward the cost of auto insurance and gas to use the family vehicle.
+This will not only allow your teen to feel in control of their money, but it will also ease your financial burden.

 Compare needs to wants

 For a working teen, learning to focus on what’s most important is necessary, but tough given the frequent temptation to spend.
 Share a memory of a time you regret choosing wants over needs.
-Again, give her choices and make sure she understands the consequences of satisfying all of her wants in the moment.
+Again, give your teen choices and make sure your young adult understands the consequences of satisfying all of their wants in the moment.

-Be open about your early jobs and how you learned to handle money as you became a young adult.
-She’ll especially enjoy — and learn from — hearing about mistakes you made!
-Don’t be afraid to let her make her own mistakes, too.
+Next, be open about your early jobs and how you learned to handle money as you became a young adult.
+Your teen may especially enjoy — and learn from — hearing about mistakes you made!
+Don’t be afraid to let your teen make mistakes, too.
 Learning to be accountable and finding ways to adjust are valuable lessons.
-Once your teen shows she is learning those lessons, consider rewarding her by matching all or a portion of what she saves as extra motivation, if you can.
+Once your teen shows they are learning those lessons, consider rewarding your teen by matching all or a portion of what your young adult saves as extra motivation, if you can.